ilija-the/vendrithvault/content/Geography & Organisations/Galae.md

 A great plateau marks a historic border between Galae and Canath, visible for miles on end all around.
 The [[''western capital'']] of Galae lies here, up the [[Path of Gold]] - the main road and pass used to get through the [[Galaen Mountains]].
 Another much less used one is the [[Silver Pass]].

 #### The North Steppe.
 Accessible from Canath through the [[Bronze Canal]].
-Largely home to nomadic sheperds instead of settlements, though a couple of towns mark the northern coastline.
-The border with Ferweth is
+Largely home to nomadic sheperds instead of settlements, though a couple of towns straddle the northern [[Blissfeldt]] coastline - such as the rather sizeable [[Littlehorne]].
+The border with Ferweth is marked by the distinctive [[Crimson Desert]].

 #### The Lake Rockies.
 The lands surrounding the beginning of the Mogxan peninsula, consisting of a number of dotted lakes and mountains.

 #### The Eastern Reaches.
-Consists of a craggy land to the north and west and an undefined stretch of flatlands stretching into Mogxa. [[Cragmoor]] is sometimes known as the ''eastern capital'' of Galae.
+Consists of a craggy land to the north and west and an undefined stretch of flatlands stretching into Mogxa. [[Cragmoore]] is sometimes known as the ''eastern capital'' of Galae.